 Kevin H. Winters

-Kevin Winters became the Inspector General on January 31, 2019, after serving as the Deputy Inspector General and Counsel for nearly four years.
+Mr. Winters became the Inspector General on January 31, 2019, after serving as the Deputy Inspector General and Counsel for nearly four years.

 Before joining the OIG community, Mr. Winters had a career with the United States Marine Corps, retiring as a Brigadier General.
 His initial service was as an armor officer with the Second Marine Division, and then as a judge advocate after attending law school through the Funded Law Education Program.
-Subsequent domestic and overseas assignments included duties as a prosecutor and defense counsel; as a faculty member at the US Army’s JAG School in Charlottesville; a battalion commander at Parris Island Recruit Depot; and as a senior uniformed legal advisor to the Commandant of the Marine Corps, where his office was also responsible for providing legal support to 172,000 Marines and their families.
-As an adjunct faculty member for the Defense Institute of International Legal Studies, Mr. Winters led instruction teams in the rule of law and civilian control of the military for senior civilian and military officials in the Republic of Congo, Czech Republic, Philippines, Estonia, and the Republic of Ghana.
+Subsequent domestic and overseas assignments included duties as a prosecutor and defense counsel; a faculty member at the US Army’s JAG School in Charlottesville; a battalion commander at Parris Island Recruit Depot; and a senior uniformed legal advisor to the Commandant of the Marine Corps, where his office was also responsible for providing legal support to over 172,000 Marines and their families.
+As an adjunct faculty member for the Defense Institute of International Legal Studies, Mr. Winters led instruction teams in the rule of law and civilian control of the military for senior civilian and military officials in the Republic of the Congo, Czech Republic, Philippines, Estonia, and the Republic of Ghana.

-His final Marine Corps assignment was as the Assistant Judge Advocate General of the Navy, where, among other duties, he was a principal advisor for military justice policy for the Department of the Navy.
+His final Marine Corps assignment was as an Assistant Judge Advocate General of the Navy, where, among other duties, he was a principal advisor for military justice policy for the Department of the Navy.
 He was also in the Pentagon on 9/11 and later served in Iraq.

-Originally from Harrisburg, Pennsylvania, Mr. Winters has a Bachelor of Science in Commerce and a Juris Doctor degree from the University of Louisville and a Masters in Law from the University of Virginia.
+Originally from Harrisburg, Pennsylvania, Mr. Winters has a Bachelor of Science in Commerce and a Juris Doctor degree from the University of Louisville and a Master of Laws from the University of Virginia.